Workplace inclusion at EY and the role of Read&Write for Work

 In addition to helping create an inclusive work environment, Read&Write also demonstrates your commitment to workplace inclusion.

 “We are seeing more people talking about neurodiversity.
 At EY, we’re paying attention so that we can provide the best environment possible for our people.
 We’re also reflecting the discussions that we see happening in society, so that if somebody's interested in working for EY, they can see that we’re paying more than just attention.
 It’s our job to show that we care.
-We want people to realize that no matter who you are, you can make a difference at EY, and this environment is for you.”
+We want people to realise that no matter who you are, you can make a difference at EY, and this environment is for you.”

 Below, Kevin shares 3 tips for a successful integration;